Declarative Base (AppBase)¶

 self.base = base

-def configure(self, engine):
+def configure_database(self, engine):

 async def init_schema():